Header graphics: Explain that stuff

 Making your own power

-If you have more money to spend, you could investigate making some of your own electricity or hot water by installing solar panels, a micro-wind turbine, or a geothermal heat pump.
+If you have more money to spend, you could investigate making some of your own energy by installing something like photovoltaic solar panels, a solar hot water system, or a ground-source heat pump.
 Since you'll be using less energy from utilities, making power this way saves money and helps the environment too.
 Although making your own power pays for itself eventually, the initial investment in turning your house into an eco home can be costly.
+But, do your homework, and you have the reassurance of knowing that the money you're spending is helping to reduce your own use of fossil fuels.

 Using more by using less

 The easiest way to save the planet is to use resources more wisely.
-You can use more renewable energy or you can use less conventional energy (from fossil fuels).
+If you can't find a way to use more renewable energy, you can still try to use less conventional energy (from fossil fuels).
 Being more efficient is surprisingly quick and easy and often costs nothing at all.
 It costs nothing, for example, to share your car with a friend and getting a bus or a train often saves you money, as well as saving energy.
-Heat insulating your home is another good way of saving energy (and money) at little or no cost.
-Try switching to energy-efficient light bulbs and use energy monitors to help you cut the cost of your other appliances.
+Heat insulating your home is another good way of saving energy (and money) at little or no cost, while turning down your thermostat (and putting on an extra layer of clothing) is something anyone can do without spending so much as a cent.
+Try switching to energy-efficient light bulbs (LEDs are more efficient than CFLs and now just as cheap) and use energy monitors to help you measure and cut the cost of your other appliances.
 You can save money in your car too by giving some thought to fuel efficiency.

 Sponsored links